 The Bellarine Rail Trail is a 35 kilometre trail that links South Geelong to Queenscliff following the alignment of the historical Geelong - Queenscliff Railway Line.

 The Bellarine Rail Trail provides an inspiring passage to the many tourist attractions across the Bellarine Peninsula.

-The trail is primarily constructed of compacted, crushed rock and provides a high quality surface suitable for all bikes other than those fitted with racing tyres.
+The trail pathway is asphalt between South Geelong and Drysdale and then primarily constructed of compacted, crushed rock between Drysdale and Queenscliff.
+It provides a high quality surface suitable for most bikes other than those fitted with racing tyres.

 The surrounding reserve features areas of remnant, indigenous vegetation, creating a safe and tranquil environment for users.